phammylinh2002/Data-Analysis-of-PUP-Supermarket-Chain-in-2019/README.md

   <p><i>PUP Logo (Source: Author group)</i></p>
 </div>

-*!
-Just for fun: The text on the logo means Buy 1, Get 1 Free, Pay for 2*
+> !
+Just for fun: The text on the logo means "Buy 1, Get 1 Free, Pay for 2".

 ## Data Source
 The data from PUP Supermarket is based on the **Supermarket Sales** dataset from Kaggle, which can be accessed [here](https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales).
 This dataset includes sales records of a supermarket across three branches, providing insights into various aspects such as customer demographics, purchase behavior, and sales trends over time.